 A turn about the bush

 When music legend Tina Turner recently passed away, the mourning was felt particularly keenly in Australia.
-Ms Turner had a particularly rapt following in Australia for her wildly successful partnership with rugby league, Turner's hit "Simply the Best" still recognised as a league anthem decades on.
+Ms Turner had a particularly rapt following in Australia for her wildly successful partnership with rugby league, Turner's hit "Simply the Best" still recognised as a league anthem decades later.

 Reading Wangs